 From constantly grooming your dog to repeatedly cleaning your home, all that extra fur could leave you with more work than you originally bargained for.

-With all that in mind, and to help you make the right decision before picking your next pet, we’ve rounded up the worst dog breeds for shedding.
+With all that in mind, and to help you make the right decision before picking your next pet, we’ve rounded up a list of the worst shedding dog breeds.

 If you’re thinking about getting any of the dogs listed below, you’d be wise to consider how much they shed, as well as when and why they shed so heavily.